jaantollander/masters-thesis/content/30_monitoring.md

 We adapted the Monitoring client and Ingest server codes from a GPU monitoring program written in the Go language [@go_language], which used InfluxDB [@influxdb] as a database.
 We changed the database to TimescaleDB [@timescaledb].
 We take the precise design of programs as given and explain them only at a high level.
-The thesis work focused on the analysis and visualization parts which we explain in Section \ref{results}.
+The thesis work focused on the analysis and visualization parts we explain in Section \ref{results}.

 ## Entry identifier format